EXPLAIN

 The explain_logical

-column shows the optimized logical query plan of the select statement.
-This is the same plan as in Example.
+statement, identical to the plan in Example.
 Additionally, it shows the output row type for each operator.
-A variable ref_2
+The variable ref_2

 refers to the second input column from the operator below.
-For the operators with multiple input operators like the Join
+For operators with multiple input operators such as the Join

-operator, the input columns are concatenated.
-If the first input emits three columns, and the second input four columns, the columns of the first input are referred to as ref_0
+operator, input columns are concatenated.
+For example, if the first input produces three columns, and the second input produces four columns, the first input’s columns are labeled ref_0

 .